probablyduncan/cafe/README.md

 [ ] - basic events implementation for RESET button and MAKE CHOICE only [ ] - save files? quicksave, save file browser
-[ ] - writing!! that is probably top priority lol and how I will learn what new features I need
+[ ] - writing!! that is probably top priority lol and how I will learn what new features I need [ ] - maybe don't serialize last clear choice in choices map, so it doesn't get stored twice?